Signature and Seal Markings:

 , is a common marine bivalve in Japanese waters.

-Orient Clams are apparently the only species of clam Rakusan used in artworks, and they appear also in 40alt and 40.
+Orient Clams are apparently the only species of clam Rakusan used in artworks (see below).

 Japanese Blue Crab (Gazami Crab), Portunus trituberculatus, 蝤蛑, がさみ, ガザミ, gazami, lit. 'marine insect', is also called 渡(り)蟹, わたりがに, ワタリガニ, watari-gani, lit. ' ferry (or migrating)crab'.
 It is closely similar to Blue Swimmer Crab, Portunus pelagicus.
 Both are familar intertidal marine crabs with many common names in English.